aukilabs/posemesh/core/domain/README.md

 The `datastore` module provides mechanisms for both remote and in-house data storage solutions.

-- **Remote Storage (`remote.rs`)**: This module handles data storage in remote locations, allowing for distributed data management across the domain cluster.
+- **Remote Storage (`remote.rs`)**: This module handles data storage in remote locations, allowing for distributed data management across the domain cluster, ensuring rapid access and scalability.
 - **Local Storage (`fs.rs`, `metadata.rs`)**: These modules manage local data storage, ensuring that data is persisted efficiently and securely within the local environment.

-Uploading data supports streaming by default.
+Uploading data supports streaming by default, enabling fast and efficient data transfer.
 Each piece of domain data is chunked into 7KB segments and organized into a Merkle tree.
-Both the sender and receiver construct the tree to serve as proof of data transfer.
+Both the sender and receiver construct the tree to serve as proof of data transfer, ensuring integrity and speed in distributed environments.

-## Capability
+## Capabilities

 The `capabilities` modules define the functionalities that a node within the domain cluster can perform.
 - **/load/v1**: Provides an endpoint to serve domain data.